+- ✓ Pastoral support staff

+- ✓ First aider

+- ✓ All other school staff

+- \checkmark Local emergency care service staff (including accident & emergency and ambulance staff)

+- ✓ Local health professionals

+- ✓ The school employer

+- ✓ School governors

-- o initial consultation during development of the policy. - o comments on a draft policy before publication and implementation. - IV.
-The views of children with various medical conditions are actively sought and considered central to the evaluation process. - V. Parents/carers, school staff, governors, relevant local health staff and any other external stakeholders are informed and regularly reminded about the policy and how they impact on its implementation and review.
+- The views of children with various medical conditions are actively sought and considered central to the evaluation process.

+- Parents/carers, school staff, governors, relevant local health staff and any other external stakeholders are informed and regularly reminded about the policy and how they impact on its implementation and review.